 The transformation of the business lines under the five-year plan requires a significant effort to support staff in the acquisition of new skills (e.g. digital and energy transformation).

 The scarcity of certain skills on the market represents a challenge for future growth.

-The group has developed various processes for periodic reviews of the organization and individual performance and skills assessments.
+organization and individual performance and skills assessments.
 It also relies on an internal training school and a digital training system to ensure continuous training.